 We also like bike lights because of their durability and compact size, which makes them great options for making yourself visible when doing other activities in the dark, like walking the dog or camping.
 Heading out for an early morning jog?
 Strap a bike light to your fanny pack and get running.

-Check out three of our top picks for bike lights below and stay safe…and bright.
+Check out these picks for the best bike lights below and stay safe… and bright.

 1. Cincred USB Rechargeable Bike Light Set